ART at 667 MADISON

-The statue at 667 Mad was cast from that original plaster maquette and then enlarged exactly 16 times to create the statue that stands in New York’s Harbor that has held such deep meaning to generations of Americans.
+The statue at 667 Madison was cast from that original plaster maquette and then enlarged exactly 16 times to create the statue that stands in New York’s Harbor that has held such deep meaning to generations of Americans.

-667 Mad’s casting of Bartholdi’s original plaster sculpture was unveiled on October 12, 2011, a date whose significance cannot be overlooked.
+667 Madison’s casting of Bartholdi’s original plaster sculpture was unveiled on October 12, 2011, a date whose significance cannot be overlooked.
 As ten years prior, the Statue of Liberty became an even more enduring symbol of our freedom as she bore witness to the horrific events of September 11, 2001.

 A gift from the people of France, funded by public contributions, she celebrates France’s crucial contributions to the American Revolutionary War effort as well as our shared values of democratic government.

 On October 19, 1781, George Washington, with the support of the French infantry and large naval forces, defeated British General Charles Cornwallis at the Battle of Yorktown, thus bringing our long and difficult Revolutionary War to a victorious conclusion.

 Inscription: This statue, cast in bronze from the original plaster sculpture, was enlarged 16 times by the artist to create The Statue of Liberty in New York Harbor, perhaps the most recognized symbol of freedom in the world.